Characteristics of Active Learning: What and Why

 Ask each student to write one issue or concept they want clarified on a card and place it in a fish bowl (cardboard box, hat, etc.) as they enter class.
 During class, you can select cards from the bowl to clarify these issues or concepts.
 This gives students who are hesitant to participate an opportunity to ask questions.

 You can also do this activity at the end of the class.
 Reviewing the feedback from the class as a whole gives you insight on the distribution of questions and concerns across the students in your class.
 At the next class, you can clarify the issues that were shared by the greatest number of students.

 Interactive Lectures with Clarification Pauses

-After 10-15 minutes of lecture, circulate around the room for two minutes while students review their notes alone and then in pairs.
+After 10-15 minutes of interactive lecture, circulate around the room for two minutes while students review their notes alone and then in pairs.
 Then follow up with oral or written questions from students.
-If you prefer, you might use “clicker” technology to create interactive opportunities with your students.
+With larger classrooms, using some sort of technology to capture their responses, such as i-Clickers or online software such as Polleveywhere, can help foster critical inquiry for your students.

 Promoting Active Listening